 - Community Palliative Care services

 For assistance with applications in the Southern Metropolitan Region, please contact our MND Shared Care Worker, Jane Turton.
 Please see below for Jane’s contact details.

-Robyn provides education, information, resources and support about Motor Neurone Disease and Palliative Care for health professionals.
+Jane provides training, education, information, resources and support about Motor Neurone Disease and palliative care for health professionals.
+Topics include:

 - What is MND?